 Chateau de la Bourdaisiere A Magnificent French Castle

 One of my hopes on our trip to France was to spend a night in a “real” castle like Chateau de la Bourdaisiere.
-By happenstance we learned about this castle, when we came upon a little tourist information booth along a country road in the Loire Valley, and it happened to be staffed by an English-speaking young woman.
+By happenstance we learned about this castle when we came upon a little tourist information booth along a country road in the Loire Valley.
+It happened to be staffed by an English-speaking young woman.

 I was thrilled when we pulled up to an impressive stone gate controlling entrance to the chateau’s estate.
 On the other side of the imposing gate, the castle revealed itself at the end of a very long lane and was situated at the top of a low rise.
 It looked magnificent!
 Chateau de la Bourdaisiere was our home for the next two days, and we were going to be made to feel like a king and queen.

 The Chateau de la Bourdaisiere is a stately castle dating from the XVth century.
 It is designated as a monument historique, or a National Heritage Site of France.
 Little did we know of the sordid history of the place.
 It began life as a fortress but changed hands several times over the centuries.

 In 1520, the King of France, King Francis Ier, had a new castle constructed on the site, built for his mistress, Marie Gaudin.
 After her death, the property remained in the family’s hands.
 In later years, Marie Gaudin’s great-granddaughter, Gabrielle d’Estrees, was born in the chateau and went on to become mistress to another king, Henry IV of France.

 Lavish decor greeted us as soon as we entered through the grand doors of the palatial edifice.
 I immediately recalled the black and white tiled floors of Versailles that so impressed me.

 Opulence existed everywhere I turned, and I was quick to embrace the grandeur of the place.